DETAILED ACTION

 a processor in communication with the camera and programmed to recognize the subject item in the image

 {system 400, including processor-based system 410 may include a coupon/workpiece recognition device that recognizes the subject item, [0112]-[0113].
-See also spatial tracker 420 that may use Optitrack tracking tools for object tracking which may be incorporated into imaging hardware and software of logical processor based subsystem 410; Fig. 26, [0112]-[0114]}; and
+See also spatial tracker 420 that may use Optitrack tracking tools for object tracking which may be incorporated into imaging hardware and software of logical processor based subsystem 410; Fig. 26, [0112]-[0114]

 wherein the processor is configured to determine, from the image, a presence, location, or characteristic of a feature of the subject item.

-{various features of the subject item (completed weld 408D) such as color, shape, size, intensity are determined and compared against weld profiles which is a data set regarding a design configuration (e.g. ideal weld object, image database that includes stored models of known welding coupons and workpieces) as per [0069], [0108]-[0113] including identifying the type of the weld path, the length and orientation of the weld path to determine defects (presence, location and characteristics)},
+{various features of the subject item (completed weld 408D) such as color, shape, size, intensity are determined and compared against weld profiles which is a data set regarding a design configuration (e.g. ideal weld object, image database that includes stored models of known welding coupons and workpieces) as per [0069], [0108]-[0113] including identifying the type of the weld path, the length and orientation of the weld path to determine defects (presence, location and characteristics)

-wherein the processor is further configured to present an augmented reality display as an overlay onto a live image of the subject item {see [0073]-[0074], [0082]-[0083] including face-mounted display 440a that delivers live full motion video of the welding environment and overlays virtual objects in real time (augmented reality display) per [0103]-[0110], Figs. 18, 22-24}.
+{see [0073]-[0074], [0082]-[0083] including face-mounted display 440a that delivers live full motion video of the welding environment and overlays virtual objects in real time (augmented reality display) per [0103]-[0110], Figs. 18, 22-24.

 Claim 4

-In regards to claim 4, Meese discloses wherein the augmented reality display includes a live video feed showing the subject item {see [0073]-[0074], [0082]-[0083] including face-mounted display 440a that delivers live full motion video of the welding environment and overlays virtual objects in real time (augmented reality display) per [0103]-[0110], Figs. 18, 22-24}.
+In regards to claim 4, Meess discloses wherein the augmented reality display includes a live video feed showing the subject item {see [0073]-[0074], [0082]-[0083] including face-mounted display 440a that delivers live full motion video of the welding environment and overlays virtual objects in real time (augmented reality display) per [0103]-[0110], Figs. 18, 22-24}.

 Claim 5

-In regards to claim 5, Meese discloses wherein the augmented reality display includes the overlay presented onto a transparent layer, wherein the subject item is visible to a user through the transparent layer, with the overlay aligned with features of the subject item {see [0073]-[0074], [0082]-[0083] including face-mounted display 440a that delivers live full motion video of the welding environment and overlays aligned virtual objects in real time (augmented reality display) per [0103]-[0110], Figs. 18, 22-24, claim 10, [0063], [0086] wherein the overlay is a transparent layer as claimed}.
+In regards to claim 5, Meess discloses wherein the augmented reality display includes the overlay presented onto a transparent layer, wherein the subject item is visible to a user through the transparent layer, with the overlay aligned with features of the subject item {see [0073]-[0074], [0082]-[0083] including face-mounted display 440a that delivers live full motion video of the welding environment and overlays aligned virtual objects in real time (augmented reality display) per [0103]-[0110], Figs. 18, 22-24, claim 10, [0063], [0086] wherein the overlay is a transparent layer as claimed.

 Claim 7

-In regards to claim 7, Meese discloses
+In regards to claim 7, Meess discloses

 a portable computing device including the camera and a display screen